Fruktus/NNK/nnk.md

 ## Code drafts
 All of the modules should be in separate files.
 Most likely will run in their own processes.
-Program will start in main which will create the broker, which will load everything else.
+Program will start in main which will create the broker, who will load everything else.

 ```python
 # Service Broker